BenjMy/pyCATHY_plant/README.md

 ### The CATHY plant model

+CATHY V1: Feddes 1D RWU sink term

+CATHY plant model: modeling framework that combines a 1D description of stem water flow, leaf-level photosynthesis, and transpiration with a **3D representation of soil-root water exchanges**.

 Source files are different from the [CATHY V1](https://bitbucket.org/cathy1_0/cathy/src/master/).

-- Work from Laura Busato - see Busato
+- Work from Laura Busato - see [Busato](/examples/Busato/)
-- Work from Gabriele - see Manoli
+- Work from Gabriele - see [Manoli](/examples/1_Gabriele_Piante_NON_modificato/)

 ### DA Procedure within CATHY plant model

-Please refer to the accompanying resources for detailed instructions on running the code and implementing data assimilation using pyCATHY.
+Please refer to the the [online doc](https://benjmy.github.io/pycathy_wrapper/) for detailed instructions on running the code and implementing data assimilation using pyCATHY.

 The procedure to prepare is logistically the same with a few changes:
 - Input preparation
-- Mapping operator
+- Mapping operator (to write)

 ### Bugs